CowerDawn/GitFPG/README.md

 # GitFPG
 GitFPG - GUI helper for Git.
 The name stands for "Git Flow Pilot Gui".
 This program has a beautiful interface with a clear design, it downloads releases from Git and makes them binary.
+The program has a built-in browser for viewing repositories on GitHub.

 # Dependencies